-It will take you between 1 and 2 hours one way (15 km).
+It will take you between one and two hours one way (15 kilometres).
 The track is relatively flat with some short patch of steep gradients.
 Start at either the Ruby Island Road Car Park or the Glendhu Bay Campground.

 This is also a popular walking track so look out for pedestrians.